 – in 2016 in Berlin (histed by DIW)

-The workshop is organized by a semi-permanent scientific committee consisting of:
+This workshop is organized by the following scientific committee:

 – Peter Lynn (University of Essex)